 - Apple The Mac remains a solid, well-designed computer OSX brings the stability that Microsoft has only promised the home user (and appears no closer to delivering it).
 Tinkerers still hate its closed operating system, but for simply getting the job done with the least amount of hassle, the Mac is pretty hard to beat.

 - Atari isn't the company it was; Sam Tramiel sold the rights to the Atari name in spring 1998 to Hasbro, which kept the name a few years and then sold it to French software giant Infogrames (which then renamed itself Atari).
 Another great site, and of more interest to Atari computer owners, is Atari.org.
 It serves much the same purpose as the Amiga.org site above to carry news of ongoing support of an orphaned platform and provide links to various companies that still support Atari.
 When it came out in 1985, the ST/Mega/TT line of 16- and 32-bit computers set a new standard for audio and midi, much as the Amiga had for video.
 While the Mac only offered monochrome displays at that time, the Amiga and Atari offered full-color desktop-style computer operating systems the ease of Windows a good five years before Windows 3.1.
 (Earlier versions of Windows were junk, to be kind.)
-The Atari Museum is also a fun, informative way to lose a few hours of your life.

 - Not too many people have a Cray around the house, but Cray did really define the supercomputer.
 The late Seymour Cray was an absolute engineering genius, first at Control Data and then at the company that still bears his name.
 Silicon Graphics bought Cray out and got the company back on its feet, although it was sold off to a startup that has now adopted the old name Cray Research of the company it bought.
 They're back on top, now and have a cool site, too.